validatedpatterns/docs/industrial-edge/getting-started.md

 1. An OpenShift cluster ( Go to [https://console.redhat.com/openshift/create]).
 See also [sizing your cluster](../cluster-sizing).
 1. (Optional) A second OpenShift cluster for edge/factory
-1. A github account (and a token for it with repos permissions, to read from and write to your forks)
+1. A GitHub account (and a token for it with repositories permissions, to read from and write to your forks)
-1. A quay account with the following repos set as public:
+1. A quay account with the following repositories set as public:

 - http-ionic
 - httpd-ionic